 © Submitted by Wanda Beal

-Amherst’s Tammy Allen’s 16-week training program paid off in gold and silver after she came in first place and second place in two different divisions last weekend at the Big Shot Classic Women’s Fitness competition in Charleston, North Carolina.
+Amherst’s Tammy Allen’s 16-week training program paid off in gold and silver after she came in first place and second place in two different divisions last weekend at the Big Shot Classic Women’s Fitness competition in Charleston, South Carolina.
 The event was a qualifier for the Arnold Classic, which is held every March in Columbus, Ohio.

 AMHERST – Amherst’s Tammy Allen traveled to Charleston, South Carolina over the weekend and proved she can compete with the best of them.

 It was the first fitness competition she ever entered, the Big Shot Classic All Women’s Fitness competition.

 She said she felt confident in her chances of winning, but giddiness bubbles to the surface when she talks about what it feels like for a woman from Amherst to win against American competitors in the Masters Figure, Over-35 category.

 “It’s crazy,” she said with a laugh.
 “It felt pretty awesome.
 It was probably a surprise for the other competitors to see someone from Canada come in and win.”

 She competed against nine other women, winning gold and silver, and qualifying for the Arnold Classic in Columbus, Ohio.